tbraun3uwo/4442-Group-Project/README.md

 - Suggests areas for improvement

 ### AI Methods
-Our project utilizes computer vision and Convolutional Neural Networks (CNNs) for handwriting recognition (HWR) to accurately detect and transcribe handwritten expressions.
-CNNs extract key features from handwriting, such as edges, curves, and stroke patterns, enabling precise character recognition, even across varied handwriting styles.
+Our project utilizes computer vision and Convolutional Neural Networks (CNNs) for handwriting recognition (HWR) to detect and transcribe handwritten expressions accurately.
+CNNs extract key features from handwriting, such as edges, curves, and stroke patterns, enabling precise character recognition across varied handwriting styles.
 The process involves:
 1. Image preprocessing and feature extraction
 2. Character and symbol recognition
 3. Step-by-step solution analysis